germansosagoy/germansosagoy/README.md

 I'm a Junior FullStack Developer focused on continuous learning and how to improve human experiences within a team.

 * 🌍  I'm based in Argentina.
-* 🖥️  See my portfolio at [here](http://github.com/germansosagoy)
+* 🖥️  See my portfolio at [here](https://germandev.vercel.app/)
 * ✉️  You can contact me at [germanesosagoy@gmail.com](mailto:germanesosagoy@gmail.com)
 * 🚀  I'm currently working on [No-Country](http://github.com/No-Country/C17-O7-M-node-react)
-* 🧠  I'm learning Astro, Supabase & Agile.
+* 🧠  I'm learning Typescript, Astro & Agile.
 * 🤝  I'm open to collaborating on other interesting projects!

 ### Skills